Resources / Pay Your Way

 Public colleges (for state residents):

 Your bottom line to attend any college is not the COA — it's the net price — the total out-of-pocket cost that you will actually pay.
-Net price includes the amount the college expects you and your family to contribute, any financial need that the college fails to meet, and any loans or work-study earnings (these forms of aid do not reduce what you pay out-of-pocket for college).
+Net price includes the amount the college expects you and your family to contribute, any financial need that the college fails to meet, and any loans or work-study earnings you'll have to repay or work for.

 We try to make content available to you on CollegeData.com that you may find helpful.
 The content may include articles, opinions and other information provided by third parties.
 If we can reasonably fact check articles provided by third parties and information used in those articles, we will.
 However, opinions of third parties are their own, and no fact checking is possible.
 The content on CollegeData.com may not apply to you or your situation.
 We recommend that you refrain from acting or not acting on the basis of any content contained on CollegeData.com without consulting with your parents, high school counselors, admissions representatives or other college counseling professionals.
 We will not be liable for the content on CollegeData.com or your actions based on any content on CollegeData.com.